ModusCreateOrg/genus/README.md

 ### Mac OS X

 On Mac OS X, ensure you have first [installed Homebrew](https://brew.sh/).
-Then you can then install the dependencies from `brew` and build the software as follows:
+Then you can then install the dependencies from `brew` and build and the software as follows:
 ```
 brew bundle install
 mkdir build
 cd build
 cmake ..
 make
+./genus
 ```

 ## Git Workflow